 The income tax department initiated an e-assessment scheme on a pilot basis in 2019 and planned to introduce a full-fledged e-assessment system.
 A taxpayer need not visit the department for responding to any tax notice or other enquiry.
 The e-assessment scheme brings in transparency and accountability for the taxpayers and the department.
 The government makes e-assessment mandatory from 13 August 2020 for all income tax proceedings.

+The Union Budget 2020 had also announced to bring in e-appeal or faceless appeal.
+The department will frame an e-appeal scheme and introduce the same on 25 September 2020.
 All the initiatives of e-filing of income tax return, e-assessment, DIN for communication with the department and e-appeal seek to streamline a faceless interaction between the department and the taxpayer.